The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 2.7.1 – Partnerships within local community

-Building sustainable partnerships in the local community, sharing the benefits of reading for pleasure, sharing the expertise they have built over the course of their reading for pleasure journey.
+Building sustainable partnerships in the local community; sharing the benefits of reading for pleasure outside of the school gates; sharing the expertise learners and staff have built over the course of their reading for pleasure journey.

-Schools should build sustainable partnerships within their community, sharing expertise in one of the below ways, or in another way that suits their setting:
+Schools should build sustainable partnerships within their wider community, sharing expertise in one of the below ways, or in another way that suits their setting, learners and community:

-Partnering with a college / university on a joint project, eg. a reading outdoors campaign
+Partnering with a college / university on a joint project to extend and enhance learners’ reading experiences

 Watch our webinar short on 2.7.1 Partnerships within local community